 In order to provide the Service, Processor and its Sub-processors may only transfer Controller Data concerning residents of the EEA to a Sub-processor or an Affiliate outside the EEA in accordance with a data transfer mechanism permitted by the Applicable Data Protection Legislation as further detailed below:

-- 11.1 Processor and its Affiliates hereby affirm that they certified their compliance to the EU-US and Swiss-US Privacy Shield Framework (the “Privacy Shield”) as of the effective date of this DPA and comply with the Privacy Shield principles with respect to transfer of Personal Data concerning residents of the EEA to a Sub-processor or an Affiliate in the United States.
+- 11.1 Processor and its Affiliates hereby affirm that they certified their compliance to the EU-US and Swiss-US Privacy Shield Framework (the “Privacy Shield”) as of the effective date of this DPA and shall remain committed to comply with the Privacy Shield principles with respect to transfer of Personal Data concerning residents of the EEA to a Sub-processor or an Affiliate in the United States, until Processor withdraws from the Privacy Shield.

 - Deletion; Return